semgrep/semgrep-docs/docs/semgrep-sc/sc-overview.md

 A finding is **unreachable** if the dependency contains a known vulnerability, but the vulnerable matching code is not used in your codebase.

-In Semgrep App, specific findings of a dependency and code match are called **usages**.
+In Semgrep Cloud Platform, specific findings of a dependency and code match are called **usages**.
 Usages are grouped by their **vulnerability**.
 Vulnerabilities in Semgrep Supply Chain typically have a CVE number corresponding to the record in the [CVE Program](https://www.cve.org/About/Overview).

 The following diagram displays the relationship between a Supply Chain rule, the lockfile, and the codebase being scanned: